tiesen243/yukinu/README.md

 - `bun run build` – Build all apps and packages
 - `bun run lint` – Run linting across the repo
 - `bun run format` – Format code using Prettier

-> [!NOTE]
-> You can run commands for specific apps or packages using the `-F` flag.
-For example, `bun run dev -F @yukinu/web`.

-## Contributing

-1. Open an issue to discuss your idea or report a bug.
-2. Fork the repo
-3. Create a feature branch (git checkout -b feature/new-thing)
-4. Commit changes (`git commit -m 'Add new thing'`)
-5. Push to branch (`git push origin feature/new-thing`)
-6. Open a Pull Request

 ## License